 Question: What is the Microsoft SharePoint Portal Server, and what features does it have?

-Question: How is SharePoint Portal Server different from the Site Server?
+Question: How is SharePoint Portal Server different from Site Server?

-Question: What are the advantages of service applications over Security Support Provider, or SSP?
+Question: What are the advantages of service applications over Security Support Provider (SSP)?

 Example: “The main limitation of Security Support Provider, or SSP, is that the architecture was configured by using a set of services.
-This meant that the web applications associated with the SSP bore the overhead of all the services even if they weren’t being used.
+This means the web applications associated with SSP bore the overhead of all the services, even if they weren’t being used.
 The service application architecture allows a set of services to be associated with a specific web application, reducing the overhead.
-Also, websites can be configured to use only the services that are needed, rather than the entire bank of services.”
+Also, websites can be configured to use only the services that are needed rather than the entire bank of services.”

 Question: What is new in SharePoint 2019?

-Explanation: This is still a technical question, even though it talks about new features in the product vs. how the product is used.
-As a SharePoint Developer, you should be up to date on any updates or new features of the software.
+Explanation: This is still a technical question, even though it talks about new features in the product versus how the product is used.
+As a SharePoint developer, you should be up to date on any updates or new features of the software.
 You may eventually be asked about how you maintain your knowledge of SharePoint and stay up to date on new developments.

 Question: Why should a company migrate to SharePoint 2019 from either 2016 or 2013?

-Explanation: This is more of an operational question, which asks you to provide the rationale for an upgrade to a new version of SharePoint, which will cost the company money.
+Explanation: This is more of an operational question that asks you to provide the rationale for an upgrade to a new version of SharePoint which will cost the company money.
 The interviewer will probably ask this only if they have recently upgraded or are considering the upgrade.
 This, in fact, may be the reason they are interviewing you for this role.

 Question: Can you explain how zones are used in SharePoint?

-Explanation: By now, you recognize this as a technical question, which asks for a specific piece of information related to your work.
-As a reminder, a technical question should be answered so succinctly and directly, with little embellishment.
+Explanation: By now, you recognize this as a technical question which asks for a specific piece of information related to your work.
+As a reminder, a technical question should be answered succinctly and directly with little embellishment.

-Example: Within SharePoint, Zones are different logical paths or URLs, which are used to gain access to the same SharePoint web application.
+Example: Within SharePoint, zones are different logical paths or URLs which are used to gain access to the same SharePoint web application.
 There are five types of zones in SharePoint.
-These are the Internet, Intranet, Default, Extranet, and Custom zones.
+They are the internet, intranet, default, extranet, and custom zones.
 The name for each of these defines which path the zone uses to access the applications.”

 Question: What is LINQ?
 How is it used in SharePoint?

 Explanation: This is a very specific and advanced technical question.
-Only very qualified SharePoint Developers will be familiar with this and able to answer the question accurately.
-You may want to provide a little more information with this question than you would for other technical questions.
-This is because it is very specific and has been asked later in the interview.
+Only very qualified SharePoint developers will be familiar with this and able to answer the question accurately.
+You may want to provide a little more information with this question than you would for other technical questions because it is very specific and has been asked later in the interview.
 This indicates that it’s a strong topic of interest for the interviewer.

 Example: “LINQ is a feature of programming languages which allows a user to submit a query in an object-oriented way.
 This feature supports compile-time check and gives users IntelliSense support in Visual Studio.
 It also defines a unified, SQL-like syntax to query data sources.
 LINQ can be used to query any data source, providing developers with a single query syntax.
 It is commonly used to query objects, collections, XML, and SQL server data sources.”

-What are the 5 zones?
+What are the five zones?
 How can objects be allocated on the heap?